What is Lamoille FiberNet?

 Will Lamoille FiberNet cause my taxes to increase?

 Absolutely not!
 Vermont CUDs have no authority to levy taxes.
-As a municipal organization, each CUD must obtain funding via grants, gifts, bonds or loans backed by revenues from the operation of the CUD or the CUD assets.
+As a municipal organization, each CUD must obtain funding only via grants, gifts, bonds or loans backed by revenues from the operation of the CUD or the CUD assets.
 See 30 V.S.A. § 3056 for more detail.

-How fast will the internet service be?
+How fast will the Internet service be?

-How can I sign up for internet broadband from Lamoille FiberNet?
+How can I sign up for Internet broadband from Lamoille FiberNet?

 Where can I learn more about Vermont’s Communications Union Districts?